raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Infrastructure Setup (AWS).md

 Tags: [[Infrastructure Setup (AWS)]]

-2. Provision Ec2 instance - It gets a public IP
+1. Provision Ec2 instance - It gets a public IP
 	1. Setup your favourite C2
-3. Get a domain from Namecheap - Set A record to point to the public IP
+2. Get a domain from Namecheap - Set A record to point to the public IP
 	1. Configure SSL Certificate with Attacker's Domain
-4.
+3. AWS CloudFront Setup

+Note: This process can be automated via AWS CloudFormation Template